jurteam/mvp-smart-contract/JUR Protocol Specification.md

 ## Introduction

-Jur A.G. intends to introduce JUR, an ERC20 compliant token on the Ethereum blockchain.
+Jur AG intends to introduce JUR, an ERC20 compliant token on the VeChainThor blockchain.

 The JUR token will be used: